Study Abroad Programs

 • Apply for financial aid (if eligible)

-Financial aid may cover part of the program cost and varies by individual and study abroad course selection.
+Financial aid may cover part of the program cost for eligible students.
 Even if your educational expenses are covered by other sources, applying for financial aid broadens your eligibility for scholarships and other support programs.
 Contact International Education Coordinator to discuss your options.

 • Register for study abroad program